CCI-Studios/VON-ESC/sites/all/modules/sendgrid_integration/README.md

 1. Move this folder under modules directory of your installation, example sites/all/modules or sites/default/modules

-2. Install Dependencies which include Composer Manager.
+2. Install Dependencies.
+   * If you are using Composer manager:
    Use Drush to update dependencies via composer `drush composer-manager update --no-dev`.
 This will download the Sendgrid API.
 It is important to use the --no-dev option so you do not download libraries that are used for development and testing only.

-2. Navigate to Modules and enable SendGrid Integration in the Mail category.
+3. Navigate to Modules and enable SendGrid Integration in the Mail category.

-3. Configure your SendGrid API-Key in admin/config/services/sendgrid
+4. Configure your SendGrid API-Key in admin/config/services/sendgrid

-4. Confirm that the mail system is setup to use Sendgrid for how you wish to run you website.
+5. Confirm that the mail system is setup to use Sendgrid for how you wish to run you website.
 If you want it all to run through Sendgrid then you set the System-wide default MailSystemInterface class to "SendGridMailSystem".
 As an example, see this [image](https://www.drupal.org/files/issues/sengrid-integration-mailsystem-settings-example.png).